 My approach to facilitating experiential anatomy is deeply influenced by the work of Linda Hartley, Bonnie Bainbridge Cohen, Andrea Olsen, Caryn McHose, Miranda Tufnell, Fabiano Culora and Janet Kaylo."

 Prior to the session, please arrange a comfortable space to lie down in - you may wish to have blankets and pillows nearby.
 You may also wish to have a notebook and writing / drawing materials available.

-Amy Voris is a dance-maker based in Manchester.
-Her practice is process-oriented and collaborative, driven by the desire to develop enduring relationships with people and with movement material over long stretches of time.
-Current projects include a site-responsive collaboration (enter & inhabit), a collaboration with a jewellery maker (flockOmania) and a collaboration with Northwest-based artists exploring the curation of experimental performance practices (Accumulations).
-Her doctoral research is concerned with investigating the processes of forming, returning to and deepening the relationship with movement material from the perspective of the dancer-maker, adopting Authentic Movement as a framework through which to practically explore this.
-In 2012, Amy completed training in Integrative Bodywork and Movement Therapy with Linda Hartley, an approach to the body-in-relationship that underpins her holistic approach to dancing and dance-making.
-Current teaching engagements include workshop delivery and project supervision on the MA in Creative Practice (Independent Dance/Trinity Laban) and the MA in Dance and Somatic Wellbeing (University of Central Lancashire) and delivery of experiential anatomy and Authentic Movement on Janet Kaylo’s Laban / Barteneiff + Somatic Studies International (Pasadena, California 2021), on Barrowland Ballet’s morning class programme (Glascow 2021) and at the Figueres Es Mou Festival (Spain 2021).
+Amy Voris is a contemporary dance-maker and facilitator based in Manchester, UK.
+Her practice is process-oriented and collaborative, driven by the desire to develop enduring relationships with people, with places and with movement material.
+Examples of current projects include a site-responsive project (enter & inhabit), a collaboration with a jewellery maker (flockOmania) and the development of an artist-led network exploring the curation of experimental performance practices (Accumulations).
+In 2012, she completed training in Integrative Bodywork and Movement Therapy with Linda Hartley, an approach to the body-in-relationship that underpins her holistic approach to dancing and dance-making.
+Recent/upcoming teaching engagements include delivery on the MA in Creative Practice at Independent Dance/Trinity Laban (London), on postgraduate programmes at London Contemporary Dance School (London), on the MFA in Dance at Hong Kong Academy of Performing Arts, on Janet Kaylo’s Laban / Barteneiff Somatic Studies International (Pasadena, California 2021), on Barrowland Ballet’s morning class programme (Glascow 2021) and at the Figueres Es Mou Festival (Spain 2021).